 Watchmaking anglage training workshop · Alexandra Schmitz · Les Brenets, Switzerland

-Watchmaking anglage training in Les Brenets, Switzerland.
+Watchmaking anglage and beveling training in Switzerland.

 What if true luxury were having gold in your hands?